sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 #### 4) Stop Running Containers

-With the new container available in GCR, the pipeline stops any existing running containers using a gcloud container image to execute a `gcloud ssh` command on the VM.
+With the new container available in GCR, the pipeline stops any running containers using a gcloud container image to execute a `gcloud ssh` command on the VM.

     - name: 'gcr.io/cloud-builders/gcloud'
       args: